-Prior to joining the Center for Assessment as a Senior Associate, Will Lorié, Ph.D., has held senior scientist and business development positions at McGraw-Hill and ETS.
-As a senior education specialist at the World Bank, he helped build client countries' educational assessment capacity.
+Before joining the Center for Assessment, Will held senior scientist and business development positions at McGraw-Hill and ETS.
+As a senior education specialist at the World Bank, he assisted ministries of education with technical aspects of their testing programs.
 In 2009, he was awarded a Department of Defense contract to develop and validate reading and listening comprehension tests for nine languages.

 Will led education research and evaluation projects at Questar, formulating a framework for scoring technology-enhanced test items.
 At the Pearson Center for NextGen Learning & Assessment, Will concept-tested speech-based AI engines for language learning, an effort which led to the development of a prototype speaking and listening language learning engine under a 2018 Small Business Innovative Research award from the Institute for Education Sciences.

 Will is a member of AERA (since 2001), NCME (2001), the Psychometric Society (2008), and APA (2013).
-He is chair of the NCME Publications Committee.
 Will obtained a Ph.D. in Education from the Stanford Graduate School of Education and an M.S. in Statistics from Stanford University.

 Recent and Relevant Publications